 Flyer for the Equinox Event, London Musician's Collective 1983.

-Death Magazine 52 performed at the Equinox Event, a festival of noise music at the London Musicians
+Death Magazine 52 were the 'mystery guest band' at the Equinox Event, a festival of noise music

-Collective in Camden.
-The chaotic day-long event was dogged by violence and complaints about the
+at the London Musicians Collective in Camden.
+The chaotic day-long event was dogged by violence

-noise from local residents.
-There were many changes to the planned line up and things got more
+and complaints about the noise from local residents.
+There were many changes to the planned line up

-fractious as the day went on.
-A fight broke out when Death Magazine 52 took to the stage and a police
+and things got fractious as the day went on.
+A fight broke out when Death Magazine 52 took to the

-raid halted the event shortly after.
-An archival recording of the aftermath of the raid is included on the
+stage and a police raid halted the event shortly after.
+An archival recording of the aftermath of the raid

-D.Mag 52 vinyl release on Harbinger Sound
+is included on the D.Mag 52 vinyl release on Harbinger Sound from 2012.

 2012 Archive release: Death Magazine 52 - double vinyl disc on Harbinger Sound